 With a savage roar, Zoey ripped his head from his shoulders, the spray of blood painting the walls.
 She stood there for a moment, breathing heavily, the weight of her actions settling over her like a shroud.

-Back at the military headquarters, Zoey clanked into the briefing room, her armor still stained with the blood of her enemies.
+Back at the SCDF headquarters, Zoey clanked into the briefing room, her armor still stained with the blood of her enemies.
 She approached the contractor's desk and dropped the leader's head onto it with a sickening thud.

 "Job's done," she said, her voice devoid of emotion.